Plains Rough Fescue – Festuca hallii (Vasey) Piper

 Origin & Status

 Uncommon.
 Native to North America.
-Estimates that small, isolated pockets of this species remain scattered in still-intact prairie habitats.
+Estimated that small, isolated pockets of this species remain scattered in still-intact prairie habitats.

 The heads are in the form of panicles that range from 6 to 15 cm long.
 They can be open or contracted.
 The spikelets are 2- to 3-flowered, with the third floret sterile, and glumes nearly equal (6 to 7 and 7 to 8 mm long) and as long as the first lemma (lemmas 7 to 8 mm long).
 These glumes are hairless, somewhat shiny, often suffused with purple, and the lemmas are more roughened with tiny hairs and purplish.
 There are no awns present.